theronhitchman/euclidean-geometry/syllabus/index.md

 To facilitate the communication process, we will schedule regular conferences to discuss your progress.
 You will meet with me for a ten or twenty minute appointment at three points during the term.
-The first meeting is the longest, and that is too much work for me to really get done in a single week, so I will divide the class into two parts.
-The first group will meet with me during weeks 3, the second group will meet with me during week 4.
-I will meet with the whole class during each of weeks 7 and 12.
+The first meeting is the longest, and each of you will meet with me during week 2 or 3.
+I will meet with each of you again during weeks 8 and 9.

 To give these meetings some substance, I require that you write a one page reflection and either bring it to our meeting or email it to me beforehand.
 The